 f.Evidence of recognition of achievements and significant contributions to the industry or field by peers, governmental entities, or professional or business organizations.

 Note: If the above standards do not readily apply to an alien’s occupation, he or she may submit comparable evidence to establish his or her ability.

-USCIS must consider all of the evidence in its totality to make “final merit determination of whether or not the petitioner has, by a preponderance of the evidence, shown that the beneficiary is at a degree of expertise significantly above that is ordinarily encountered.”
+USCIS must consider all of the evidence in its totality to make “final merit determination of whether or not the petitioner has, by a preponderance of the evidence, shown that the beneficiary is at a degree of expertise significantly above what is ordinarily encountered.”

 B. Step 2: Adjustment of Status or Consular Processing

-Once the I-140 immigrant visa petition is approved by the USCIS, the next step in the process depends on where the beneficiary is physically located in the U.S. in valid nonimmigrant status (file Adjustment of Status) or outside the U.S. (file Consular Processing).
+Once the I-140 immigrant visa petition is approved by the USCIS, the next step in the process depends on whether the beneficiary is physically located in the U.S. in valid nonimmigrant status (file Adjustment of Status) or outside the U.S. (file Consular Processing).

 DID YOU KNOW?